Joel Eriksson Ek Game Preview: Wild vs. Jets

 Eriksson Ek Season Stats Insights

-- There is a 41.7% chance of Eriksson Ek having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 43.5% of Eriksson Ek going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.